Shinobi (1987 video game): Master System

 Sega converted Shinobi to its Master System game console.
 It was released in Japan on June 19, 1988, followed by North America in September 1988 and Europe in November 1988.
 Some of the play mechanics were altered.
 Instead of one-hit kills, the player now has a health gauge.
-Hostage rescue is now an optional task, but provides upgrades to the close and long-range weapons, and restores or expands the health gauge.
+Hostage rescue is now an optional task, but it provides upgrades to the close and long-range weapons, and restores or expands the health gauge.
 Rescuing certain hostages is a requirement to access the bonus stages, which now occur after the regular stages instead of each boss fight.
 Bonus rounds provide the ninjutsu skills.

-In October 1992, Atari Corporation filed a lawsuit against Sega for an alleged infringement of a patent originally created by Atari Corp. in the 1980s, and Atari sought a preliminary injunction to stop manufacturing, usage, and sales of hardware and software for the Genesis and Game Gear.
+In October 1992, Atari Corporation filed a lawsuit against Sega for an alleged infringement of a patent created by Atari Corp. in the 1980s, and Atari sought a preliminary injunction to stop manufacturing, usage, and sales of hardware and software for the Genesis and Game Gear.
 On September 28, 1994, both parties reached a settlement involving a cross-licensing agreement to publish up to five games each year across their systems until 2001.
-The Master System version is one of the first five games approved from the deal by Sega in order to be converted for the Atari Jaguar, but it was never released for unknown reasons.
+The Master System version is one of the first five games approved from the deal by Sega to be converted for the Atari Jaguar, but it was never released for unknown reasons.